nguyentantai21042004/dependency-hell-cli/README.md

 ---

-## 🎨 Status Indicators
+## Status Indicators

 D-Hell CLI uses color-coded status indicators to show the health of your installations:

-- 🟢 **Green (Good)** - Managed by a version manager (nvm, goenv, sdkman)
+- 🟢 Green (Good) - Managed by a version manager (nvm, goenv, sdkman)
-  - ✅ Easy to switch versions
+  - Easy to switch versions
-  - ✅ Isolated from system
+  - Isolated from system
-  - ✅ Best practice
+  - Best practice

-- 🟡 **Yellow (Warning)** - Installed via Homebrew
+- 🟡 Yellow (Warning) - Installed via Homebrew
-  - ⚠️ Harder to manage multiple versions
+  - Harder to manage multiple versions
-  - ⚠️ Global installation
+  - Global installation
-  - ℹ️ Acceptable for single-version use
+  - Acceptable for single-version use

-- 🔴 **Red (Bad)** - System installation or unknown source
+- 🔴 Red (Bad) - System installation or unknown source
-  - ❌ Difficult to update
+  - Difficult to update
-  - ❌ May conflict with other tools
+  - May conflict with other tools
-  - ❌ Consider migrating to version manager
+  - Consider migrating to version manager

 ---

-## 🏗️ How It Works
+## How It Works

 ### Architecture